Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Relationship with Periods

 This implies that the Gauss-Manin connection has to be given by

-By using Griffths transversality, we conclude that positions (2,1), (2,4) and (3,5) have to be zero, since our basis respect the Hodge filtration.
+By using Griffths transversality and the fact that $\alpha_0$ is on $F^1$, we conclude that positions (2,1), (2,4) and (3,5) have to be zero, since our basis respect the Hodge filtration.
 After taking $d\tau_0$ out, we have the result.
 This yields the relations

-Notice the first two had already been computed in \cite{MovArticleMQ}. \end{proof}
+Notice the first two had already been computed in~\cite{MovArticleMQ}. \end{proof}

-By the uniqueness statement from Theorem \ref{Ramanujan}, we conclude that $\frac{\partial}{\partial \tau_0}$ is the vector field $\sf R$ restricted to the locus $\sf L_{op}$.
+By the uniqueness statement from Theorem~\ref{Ramanujan}, we conclude that $\frac{\partial}{\partial \tau_0}$ is the vector field $\sf R$ restricted to the locus $\sf L_{op}$.
 If we consider the coordinate $q = e^{2\pi i\tau_0}$, then $\sf R$ becomes $2\pi i q\frac{\partial}{\partial q}$.
 Writing the functions $\sf F$ and $\sf Y$ (or $\frac{d\tau_5}{d\tau_0}$ and $\frac{d\tau_3}{d\tau_0}$, respectively) in the coordinate $q$ gives us virtual counts of disks with boundary on the real quintic and virtual counts of rational curves on a quintic threefold.
 To see this, we just need to look at the expressions of the $\tau_i$ in terms of $x_{ij}$ we get, for example, that $\tau_4$ is given by $\frac{x_{01}}{x_{21}}$, i.e., the quotient of a solution for the non homogenous Picard-Fuchs equation by the holomorphic solution to the homogenous equation.
 This shows that the expressions for $F$ and $Y$ are the expressions in periods that we have for the disk potential and the Yukawa coupling.